The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Self-Conjugation Property of Eigenfunctions of the Operator

-\begin{lemma} Let the \analytic{} function $\eiphi=\eiphi(z)$ be a solution to Eq.{~}\eqref{eq:100} obeying the constraint $|\eiphi(1)|=1 $ (cf.\ \Eqs{~}\eqref{eq:120}).
+\begin{lemma} Let the \analytic{} function $\eiphi=\eiphi(z)$ be a solution to Eq.{~}\eqref{eq:120} obeying the constraint $|\eiphi(1)|=1 $ (cf.\ \Eqs{~}\eqref{eq:140}).
 Then

-\end{lemma} To prove the lemma, we note first that the function $\du{\eiphi}=\du{\eiphi}(z)$ dual to solution ${\eiphi}(z)$ to Eq.{~}\eqref{eq:100} obeys the equation
+\end{lemma} To prove the lemma, we note first that the function $\du{\eiphi}=\du{\eiphi}(z)$ dual to solution ${\eiphi}(z)$ to Eq.{~}\eqref{eq:120} obeys the equation

-Then a straightforward computation shows that, as a consequence of \eqref{eq:100} and \eqref{eq:260}, it holds
+Then a straightforward computation shows that, as a consequence of \eqref{eq:120} and \eqref{eq:280}, it holds

-Now let us introduce an auxiliary sequence of functions $\delta_n$ (in fact, polynomials) of three arguments $z, \eiphi$, and $\du\eiphi$ which all are regarded here, for a time, as free complex variables.
+Now let us introduce an auxiliary sequence of functions $\delta_n$ (in fact, polynomials) of the three arguments $z, \eiphi$, and $\du\eiphi$ which all are regarded here, for a time, as free complex variables.
 (It is worth noting that the functions $\delta_n$ depends also on the parameters $\llll, \mu,\omega$ but these their arguments will be suppressed for the sake of the symbolism simplicity.)
-The functions $\delta_n$ are defined by means of the following recursive scheme:
+The functions $\delta_n$ are defined by means of the following recurrent scheme: { } We utilize them for introduction of the functions